junxit/us-congress-bills-115/metadata.md

 - 2018-08-01 — Senate amendment proposed (on the floor): Amendment SA 3690 proposed by Senator Gardner for Senator Rubio.(consideration: CR S5569-5570; text: CR S5569-5570)
 - 2018-08-01 — Senate amendment submitted
 - 2018-08-01 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2018-08-02 — Message on Senate action sent to the House.
+- 2018-08-03 — Received in the House.
+- 2018-08-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Armed Services, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-08-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Armed Services, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-08-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Armed Services, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.